-A disconnect between two connected ports that are in a suspend state is detected when the TPA\ current source current sink through the cable connection is lost as a result of the cable being disconnected.
+A disconnect between two connected ports that are in a suspend state is detected when the TPA port current source current sink through the cable connection is lost as a result of the cable being disconnected.
 When the cable connection is removed from one port or the other, a rise in voltage on the input to a port's voltage sense circuitry occurs.
 The voltage sensing circuit generates connect and disconnect notification.
 Connect notification results in a resume event on both ports and both port's Con bits are set.
-Disconnect notification does not result in a change to the port's Con bit (already cleared as a result of the port entering into a suspend state), in addition, a resume event is not generated as a result of a disconnect while a port is in the suspend state and the port's Suspend bit remains set.
+Disconnect notification results in both port's Con bit clearing - a resume event is not generated as a result of a disconnect while a port is in the suspend state.